viniciusoliveirasd/bert-applications/README.md

 We will also inspire our work and research in the pytorch implementation of BERT made by huggingface : https://github.com/huggingface/pytorch-pretrained-BERT/

-In a first moment we have devoted devote all our efforts to better understand how it works and why it is considered a breakthrough in the NLP reasearch field.
-Some of the material used for this first moment was
+In a first moment we have devoted all our efforts to better understand how it works and why it is considered a breakthrough in the NLP reasearch field.
+Some remarkable material can be found in the internet including the following ones :

 -The Bert paper itself -https://jalammar.github.io/illustrated-bert/ -https://jalammar.github.io/illustrated-transformer/

+In a second step we will be fine-tuning, adapting and applying existing models to real-life applications as Kaggles competitions and the SQuAD Dataset.
+Some of the competitions we have applied and/or are intending to apply are: